crate/services-docs/docs/reference/overview.rst

 populated with your data, data format, and whether it is compressed.

 If a table with the chosen name doesn’t exist, it will be automatically created.
-Please note that in this case, the importer will attempt to guess the data types of each column and might do so sub-optimally.

 The following data formats are supported:

-- CSV
+- CSV (all variants)
-- JSON
+- JSON (JSON-Lines, JSON Arrays and JSON Documents)
 - Parquet

 Gzip compressed files are also supported.